What is Applied Behavior Analysis (ABA) therapy?

 Do you offer parent training and support?

-Do you offer swimming lessons?
+Do you offer swimming lessons and swim therapy?

 What other fun activities do you offer?